-To take advantage of DBMaker's reliability and features such as replication, backup and integrity constraints, we suggest using iscobol.file.index=dci to ensure isCOBOL does not use the JISAM file system.
-If no file system is specified, the JISAM file system is the default.
+In order to take advantage of DBMaker's reliability and features such as replication, backup and integrity constraints, we suggest using the DEFAULT-HOST DCI to avoid use of the ACUCOBOL-GT Vision file system.
+If no file system is specified, the Vision file system will be used by default.

-In this case, all new files will be DBMaker files, unless the new files have been designated as a different file system.
+In this case, all new files will be DBMaker files, unless the new files have been designated to a different file system.